 However, your temples are one of the most anatomically difficult areas to inject due to the amount of vessels in the area and the kinds of vessels that are there.

 One wrong injection in this area can lead to blindness.
-Be certain that you and your healthcare provider know and discuss any potential risks before opting for this solution.
+Be certain that you and your healthcare professional know and discuss any potential risks before opting for this solution.

 Here’s what you can expect from injecting dermal fillers in your temples.